awsdocs/aws-codepipeline-user-guide/doc_source/concepts.md

 Pipeline executions traverse pipeline stages in order\.
 Valid statuses for pipelines are `InProgress`, `Stopping`, `Stopped`, `Succeeded`, `Superseded`, and `Failed`\.
 An execution with a `Failed` or `Superseded` status does not continue through the pipeline and cannot be retried\.

-Pipeline executions traverse pipeline stages in order\.

-Valid statuses for pipelines are `InProgress`, `Stopping`, `Stopped`, `Succeeded`, `Superseded`, and `Failed`\.
-An execution with a `Failed` or `Superseded` status does not continue through the pipeline and cannot be retried\.
 For more information, see [PipelineExecution](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_PipelineExecution.html)\.

 #### Stopped executions<a name="concepts-executions-stopped"></a>